alexandrabatrak/coding-quiz/README.md

 - [x] Option for user to select amount of questions (10/15/20)
 - [x] Randomised questions, each with 4 randomised answer options
 - [x] Time penalty on incorrect answer
-- [x] Client-side scores saving and display of the top 10 scores (to save memory, only the last 100 scores are stored)
+- [x] Client-side scores saving and display of the top 10 scores (to save memory only the last 100 scores are stored)
-- [x] UI and sound effect feedback on correct/incorrect answer choice, variable ending sound based on the reason game ended - either all questions answered, or time run out
+- [x] UI and sound effect feedback on correct/incorrect answer choice, variable ending sound based on the reason game ended - either all questions are answered or time runs out
 - [x] Option to switch the sound off (on by default)
 - [x] Clean, polished and responsive mobile-first design
 - [x] It's beautiful :ok_hand: